-The shoreline lease and use agreement process is initiated when a potential applicant conducts an initial inquiry about a project or about the agreement review process.
-This is usually the first step in the agreement review process (Figure 6-1) and may be done via a phone call, formal letter, office walk-in, etc. Potential applicants are also encouraged to visit the Bois d'Arc Lake website for information about the agreement review process.
+The Shoreline Lease and Use Agreement process is initiated when a potential applicant conducts an initial inquiry about a project or about the agreement review process.
+This is usually the first step in the agreement review process (Figure 6-1) and may be done via an inquiry in MGO Connect or a phone call, formal letter, office walk-in, etc. Potential applicants are also encouraged to visit the Bois d'Arc Lake website for information about the agreement review process.
 Meetings with real estate developers, homeowners' associations, or federal, state, or county governments may be required.
 Many of these initial inquiries do not result in an agreement being processed or issued.